TheGateKeep/color-purple-map/README.md

 Don't change the css, it's the framework for the elements.
-Copy parts in index.html to alter the sight.
+Copy parts in index.html to alter the site.

 We need to change the map image btw